BNasmith/PTForsyth/PTFWorkofChrist.md

 we wounded that, but in life and deed.
 It must be acknowledged in like fashion practically.
-The holiness of God is the sum of all His action and relation to the world ; and the acknowledg- ment of it must be made in like action.
-Do we acknowledge the holiness of God's infinite law simply when its penalty wrings from poor us a confession of sin ?
+The holiness of God is the sum of all His action and relation to the world; and the acknowledg- ment of it must be made in like action.
+Do we acknowledge the holiness of God's infinite law simply when its penalty wrings from poor us a confession of sin?
 We acknowledge natural law in spite of ourselves when we suffer its penalty amid our rebellion.
 But the acknow- ledgment of moral, of holy law is something different.
-It must be actively acknowledged acknowledged not in spite of ourselves but by ourselves, with our whole heart ; and it cannot be acknowledged simply by individual, or, in- deed, any suffering.
+It must be actively acknowledged acknowledged not in spite of ourselves but by ourselves, with our whole heart; and it cannot be acknowledged simply by individual, or, in- deed, any suffering.
 For divine judgment it must be acknowledged in kind and scale, and met by a like holiness.
-Mere suffering is no acknowledgment really ; it is a pure sequel ; it is not a confession of the moral law and its righteousness, only of its power.
+Mere suffering is no acknowledgment really; it is a pure sequel; it is not a confession of the moral law and its righteousness, only of its power.
 Mere suffering is no confession of the holiness of God.
 God,